Localized Floquet states in gated bilayer graphene induced by a focused optical beam with orbital angular momentum: Introduction

 \section{Introduction}

 Periodic perturbation on a quantum system could drive the quantum states into photonic dressed states, which is described by the Floquet theory \cite{Rodriguez08,Takashi09,Savelev11,ArijitKundu14,Taboada17,Taboada171,DalLago15,MichaelVogl19,MichaelVogl20}.
 In the presence of optical irradiation on two-dimensional material, such as graphene, the electrons are periodically perturbed, so that the band structure of the Bloch states are modified.
 The Floquet band structures can be experimentally measured by the method of angle-resolved photoemission spectroscopy (ARPES) \cite{YHWang13,Farrell16,YaoWang18,HaifengYang18,BaiqingLv19}.
-If the incident optical field has circular polarization, varying types of topological phases with nontrivial bulk band gap can be induced, such as Floquet topological insulator (TI) and Chern insulator \cite{Inoue10,Kibis10,Calvo11,ShuTing16,Mukherjee18,Yunhua17,Ledwith18,HangLiu18,LongwenZhou18}.
+If the incident optical field has circular polarization, varying types of topological phases with nontrivial bulk band gap can be induced, such as Floquet topological insulator (TI) and Chern insulator \cite{Inoue10,Kibis10,Calvo11,ShuTing16,Mukherjee18,Yunhua17,Ledwith18,HangLiu18,LongwenZhou18,maluo21F}.
 In bilayer graphene (BLG), combination of gate voltage and irradiation can induce valley-polarized metallic phase and spin-valley polarized quantum anomalous Hall phase \cite{XuechaoZ20,XikuiMa21,maluo21}.
 One of the most exciting feature of the topological phases is the presence of topological edge states that are spatially localized at open boundaries \cite{Piskunow14,Usaj14,Claassen16,Tahir16,Puviani17,Hockendorf18,PerezPiskunow15,AaronFarrell15,AaronFarrell16}.
 The topological edge states also appear at interface between two regions of a piece of graphene under different type of irradiating condition \cite{Arijit16,HuamanGonzalo19}.
 The topological edge states could be applied to construct on-chip photoconductive devices and opto-spintronic devices \cite{JWMcIver20}.
+On the other hand, combination of inter-layer twisting and irradiation can induced flat topological Floquet-Bloch bands, which could host strongly correlated nonequilibrium quantum states \cite{twist1,twist2,twist3,twist4,twist5}.